alexcetto/word-cloud/wishlist.md

 - [x] hosting
 - [x] colors
-- [ ] columns for words
+- [x] columns for words
-- [ ] save somewhere to not lose everything
+- [x] save somewhere to not lose everything
-    - [ ] clear shit
+    - [x] clear shit
-- [ ] enter words list instead of one at a time
+- [x] enter words list instead of one at a time
-- [ ] order alphabetical or time
+- [x] order alphabetical or time
 - [ ] save word list
+- [ ] open new tab
+- [ ] offline

 ## Bugs

 columns wider
 cloud too wide when not enough words